 For most networks, external access via the SMB protocol is blocked by the firewall.
 Within the internal network, however, SMB traffic is often unrestricted — allowing all hosts to communicate with each other.
 Consider the case where an administrator’s account was compromised (either stolen or brute-forced); if all the workstations have the same administrator credentials, the malware (or attacker) effectively has access to all the systems.

 How You Can Reduce Your Risk

 Someone (or something) with administrative privileges can wreak havoc on a single system.
-The result can be catastrophic if those administrative privileges grant access to multiple hosts.
+Through the malicious use of Windows Admin Shares, the result can be catastrophic if those administrative privileges grant access to multiple hosts.

 Here are some simple steps you can take to minimize your risk: